mypreview/Conj/docs/widget-regions.md

 To delete or remove the widget from the view, click **Delete**.

+?> If you want to remove the widget but save its setting for possible future use, just **drag** it into the **Inactive Widgets** area.
+You can add them back anytime from there.

 ## Widget Visibility

 This module is now enabled by default for all [JetPack](https://wordpress.org/plugins/jetpack/) users and enables you to configure widgets to appear only on specific pages (or be hidden on certain pages) by using the **Visibility** panel.